vasu31dev/playwright-ts-template/docs/Utilities.md

 } from 'vasu-playwright-utils';
 import { INSTANT_TIMEOUT, STANDARD_TIMEOUT } from 'vasu-playwright-utils';

-//asserting element to be visible await expectElementToBeVisible(logoutButton(), 'Login should be successful', {
+// asserting element to be visible await expectElementToBeVisible(logoutButton(), 'Login should be successful', { timeout: STANDARD_TIMEOUT });
-  timeout: STANDARD_TIMEOUT,
-});

-//asserting element to be invisible await expectElementToBeHidden(signInButton(), 'signInButton should not be displayed');
+// asserting element to be invisible await expectElementToBeHidden(signInButton(), 'signInButton should not be displayed');

-//asserting element to have the text await expectElementToHaveText(successfulMessage(), 'You have logged in successfully', {
+// asserting element to have the text await expectElementToHaveText(successfulMessage(), 'You have logged in successfully', {
   ignoreCase: true,
   message: 'Verify Login should be Successful',
 });

-//asserting check box is not checked await expectElementNotToBeChecked(agreeCheckbox(), {
+// asserting check box is not checked await expectElementNotToBeChecked(agreeCheckbox(), { timeout: INSTANT_TIMEOUT });
-  timeout: INSTANT_TIMEOUT,
-});

-//with 'soft' optional parameter 'true' we are making this assertion as soft assertion await expectElementNotToContainText(successfulMessage(), '404 error', {
+// with 'soft' optional parameter 'true' we are making this assertion as soft assertion await expectElementNotToContainText(successfulMessage(), '404 error', { soft: true });
-  soft: true,
-});

 // use this in the spec file to stop the test if there are failures for any soft assertions assertAllSoftAssertions(test.info());